 In a rare interview, David Shaw discusses how he's using computer science to unravel the mysteries of biochemistry.
-Bonus: Listen to an audio clip of material not found in the text version.

 The TCP/IP pioneer discusses the promise of content-centric networking with BBN chief scientist Craig Partridge.

 In part two of their discussion, our editorial board members consider XP and Agile.

 In part one of a two-part series, three Queue editorial board members discuss the practice of software engineering.

 Mike Vizard from ACM Queue talks with Oracle's Mike Olson about the changing architecture of network-enabled applications.
 Olson explains the thinking behind the company's new focus on embedded database and middleware technology.
 He explores the technical, business and economic forces shaping this fast-growing market.
 Tune in to learn how Oracle plans to serve customers way outside the enterprise.

 Companies building applications in an SOA environment must take care to ensure seamless interaction and make certain that any changes to their applications won't negatively impact other applications.
 In an interview with ACM Queuecast host Mike Vizard, John Michelsen, CTO of iTKO, a Dallas based provider of testing tools for SOA applications, discusses the need for companies to recognize this delicate balance.

 As vice president of server technologies for Oracle, Amlan Debnath is one of the few people who can synthesize Oracle's software infrastructure plans.
 In an interview with ACM Queucast host Mike Vizard, Debnath provides some insights to how Oracle's strategy is evolving to simultaneously embrace service-oriented architectures alongside the demands of new and emerging events-driven architectures.